LinkedIn’s Q1 2015 Earnings

 This post contains non-GAAP financials measures relating to the company's performance.
-You can find the reconciliation of those measures to the nearest comparable GAAP measures athttp://investors.linkedin.com/ and additional details regarding the use of non-GAAP measures below.
-This post also contains forward-looking statements about our products, including our investments in products, technology and other key strategic areas, certain non-financial metrics, such as customer and member growth and engagement, and our expected financial metrics such as revenue, adjusted EBITDA, depreciation and amortization and stock-based compensation for the second quarter of 2014 and the full fiscal year 2014.
+You can find the reconciliation of those measures to the nearest comparable GAAP measures at http://investors.linkedin.com/ and additional details regarding the use of non-GAAP measures below.
+This post also contains forward-looking statements about our products, including our investments in products, technology and other key strategic areas, certain non-financial metrics, such as customer and member growth and engagement, and our expected financial metrics such as revenue, adjusted EBITDA, non-GAAP EPS, depreciation and amortization, stock-based compensation and fully-diluted weighted shares for the second quarter of 2015 and the full fiscal year 2015.
 The achievement of the matters covered by such forward-looking statements involves risks, uncertainties and assumptions.
 If any of these risks or uncertainties materialize or if any of the assumptions prove incorrect, the company’s results could differ materially from the results expressed or implied by the forward-looking statements the company makes.

-Further information on these and other factors that could affect the company’s financial results is included in filings it makes with the Securities and Exchange Commission from time to time, including the section entitled “Risk Factors” in the company’s Annual Report on Form 10-K for the year ended December 31, 2013, and additional information will also be set forth in our Form 10-Q that will be filed for the quarter ended March 31, 2014, which should be read in conjunction with these financial results.
-These documents are or will be available on the SEC Filings section of the Investor Relations page of the company's website athttp://investors.linkedin.com/.
-All information provided in this release and in the attachments is as of May 1, 2014, and LinkedIn undertakes no duty to update this information.
+Further information on these and other factors that could affect the company’s financial results is included in filings it makes with the Securities and Exchange Commission from time to time, including the section entitled “Risk Factors” in the company’s Annual Report on Form 10-K for the year ended December 31, 2014, and additional information will also be set forth in our Form 10-Q that will be filed for the quarter ended March 31, 2015, which should be read in conjunction with these financial results.
+These documents are or will be available on the SEC Filings section of the Investor Relations page of the company's website at http://investors.linkedin.com/.
+All information provided in this post is as of April 30, 2015, and LinkedIn undertakes no duty to update this information.

 Non-GAAP Financial Measures